St. Andrew’s Episcopal School

 Storytelling elements within the new space provide opportunity for student achievement and donor recognition.

-Our Brand Consulting team developed a comprehensive identity system including logo, collateral materials, wayfinding and signage.
+Our Brand Communication & Design team developed a comprehensive identity system including logo, collateral materials, wayfinding and signage.

 More than just a gymnasium